ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 logger := watermill.NewStdLogger(true, true)
 {{< /highlight >}}

-### I had a deadlock
+### I have a deadlock

-When running locally, you can run:
+When running locally, you can send a `SIGQUIT` to the running process:

-- `CTRL + \` for Linux
+- `CTRL + \` on Linux
-- `kill -s SIGQUIT [pid]` for another UNIX systems
+- `kill -s SIGQUIT [pid]` on other UNIX systems

-to send `SIGQUIT` to the process.
-It will kill the process and print all goroutines with the line on which they are now.
+This will kill the process and print all goroutines along with lines on which they have stopped.

 ```
 SIGQUIT: quit